cesipy/bsc-code/README.md

 ### past TODOs
+- [x] finetune bert and vit alone, without additional layers of vilbert
+	- [x] abstr class for model, include all the heads.

+- [x] unify hyperparam_optimizer and experiment_tracker.
+- [x] is `num_samples=1000` still correct? should be controlled using GLOBAL VARS
+- [x] better seeding
+- [x] fix spelling issue in "costrative"
 - [x] visualization of all the other measueres
 	- [x] mknn
 	- [x] jaccard - add to analysis